gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 representing the pixel [pix] that the center of Starship occupies.
 The velocity along the axes $x$ and $y$ is denoted with $Vx$ and $Vy$.
 It is expressed in pixel per second [pix/sec].
-The attitude is represented by the angle $\theta$ and the associated angular velocity is $\omega$.
+The attitude is represented by the angle $\theta$ and its associated angular velocity is $\omega$.
-These are expressed in degrees [deg] and degrees per seconds [deg/sec].
+These are expressed in degrees [deg] and degree per second [deg/sec].
 Finally, the instrumentation shows the percentage of thrust, the thrust angle and the elapsed time.